rorywalsh/CsoundUnity/Documentation~/audio_monitor.md

 The monitors read [`OutputBuffer`](controlling_csound_from_unity.md), so **Update Output Buffer** must be enabled in the Settings section; the inspector says so if it is not.

-> **Not yet available on the RootOutput audio path.** `OutputBuffer` is filled from `OnAudioFilterRead`, which that path bypasses, so the views stay empty there however they are configured.
-Switch the instance to OnAudioFilterRead or IAudioGenerator to watch it.

 ---

 ### Waveform ###